amit0523/avoid-cplusplus-in-networking-software-and-use-c-language/README.md

 i = 1, j = 4
 i = 10, j = 20

 So, you see that the private member variables values were changed directly using pointers.
 So, C++ is not a secure language.
-Although, C is also not a secure language but there is no point of picking C++ over C from the security point of view.
+Although, C is also not a secure language but there is no point in picking C++ over C from the security point of view.

 ```